Are you looking for a technical search engine optimization (SEO) checklist?

 If you scroll down, then MonsterInsights offers recommendations and benchmark goals for each metric you should target.

 To improve website load time, you can see our ultimate guide to boost WordPress speed and performance.

 9. Improve Your Internal Linking Structure and Remove Orphaned Pages

 Internal links play an important role in your website’s technical SEO framework.
 Search engines reward websites that have a proper internal linking structure without too many orphaned pages.

 AIOSEO has a powerful SEO Link Assistant feature that makes it easy for you to discover link opportunities and even automate the process for you.

-You can see all the link suggestions in one place, and it can even automatically go back and add internal links in your older posts with a single click.
+It also shows all the link suggestions in one place, and you can even automatically go back and add internal links to your older posts with a single click.